dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 4. Copy contents of cloned project to your project folder.
 Rename all occurrences of words 'BasicFlaskApp', 'basicflaskapp', 'bafla' with names that relate to/reflect your project.
 Introduce your code/edits.
 For example, you might consider updating requirements.txt (you might require different set of Python packages in your app; example on how to update: `pip3 freeze > requirements.txt`), docker-compose.yml.

-5. Once ready, do the test run (following will do: create of Docker image and isolated env (network), run of Docker container; verify that web app works; clean up - stop and remove container, remove network):
+5. Once ready, do the test run (following will: create Docker image, create isolated env (network), run Docker container; verify that web app works; clean up - stop and remove container, remove network):

    5.1. `docker-compose build` (or with env parameters - see comments in Dockerfile under 'To get following env arguments filled')